Are the departments staying within the allocated budgets?

 The granular visibility lets you ask better questions to understand how budgets are spent.

-The finance teams can use this granular data to understand the ROI for these items, which helps you establish a baseline for budget.
+The finance teams can use this granular data to understand the ROI for these items, which helps you establish a baseline for the budget.

 Most companies used last year’s actuals to build next year’s forecast.